 recommends

-that the technical and operational system characteristics for the SRS and EESS operating in the 2 025-2 110 MHz (Earth-to-space) and for the SRS (deep space) (Earth-to-space) operating in the 2 110-2 120 MHz frequency bands detailed in the annex should be used in sharing studies.
+that the technical and operational system characteristics for the SRS and EESS operating in the 2 025-2 110 MHz (Earth-to-space) (space-to-space) and for the SRS (deep space) (Earth-to-space) operating in the 2 110-2 120 MHz frequency bands detailed in the annex should be used in sharing studies.

-Annex Technical and operational characteristics of the space research service and Earth exploration-satellite service systems that use the 2 025-2 120 MHz (Earth-to-space) frequency band to be used for assessing interference and for conducting sharing studies
+Annex Technical and operational characteristics of the space research service and Earth exploration-satellite service systems in the 2 025-2 120 MHz frequency band to be used for assessing interference and for conducting sharing studies

 This Recommendation provides the technical and operational characteristics of the SRS and EESS systems in the 2025-2120 MHz band.